CosmoLike/cocoa/README.md

    Finally, go to your browser and type `http://localhost:8080/?token=XXX`, where `XXX` is the previously saved token.
 For security, we do not allow password-based connections to the jupyter notebooks.

-### Summary Information about the configuration files
+### Summary Information about Cocoa's configuration files

 The installation of Cocoa required packages, as well as Boltzmann and Likelihood codes, are managed via the following scripts located at `./Cocoa`.